EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/getting_started/intro.md

 Open source and *affordable* VR eye tracker platform for Social VR Games via `OSC` and `UDP` protocol.

 ### Welcome to the EyetrackVR documentation website.
-Here you will find all avalable documentation regauding building, development, and other resources related to this project.
+Here you will find all available documentation regarding building, development, and other resources related to this project.

 Want to get started?
 Check out the [getting started page](https://docs.eyetrackvr.dev/getting_started/things_to_know) and then the [full build guide.](https://docs.eyetrackvr.dev/how_to_build/full_build)